bhillebrecht/CertifiedML_PDE/README.md

 Before using the here published code, be aware that the code is published under MIT common license, as found in the LICENSE file enclosed.
 To quote this work in publications, refer to the CITATION file, therein we kindly ask to consider citing

-**B. Hillebrecht and B. Unger : "Certified machine learning: Rigorous a posteriori error bounds for PDE defined PINNs", arxiV preprint available**
+**Hillebrecht, B., & Unger, B. (2023).
+Rigorous a posteriori error bounds for PDE defined PINNs.
+IEEE Transactions on Neural Networks and Learning Systems, 1–11. https://doi.org/10.1109/TNNLS.2023.3335837**

 upon use of this code to generate published results.